10 Top-Rated Tourist Attractions in Gothenburg (Goteborg)

 7 Skansen Kronan

-Skansen Kronan was designed by Erik Dahlberg and completed in 1697.
-The fortress was built as part of the defense against possible Danish attacks on Gothenburg from the south.
-It was never attacked, and the cannons inside have never been used.
+Completed in 1697, Skansen Kronan fortress was built to defend against perceived threats of Danish attacks from the south.
+However, Gothenburg was never attacked in this way, and the cannons inside have stood idle for centuries.
 The building served as a prison, as a private residence during the 19th century, and as a military museum in the 20th century.
 Today, the site encompasses a restaurant and conference center.
 In the old army barracks adjacent to the tower, there's a summer café serving home baked cakes, pastries, and ice cream.
 From the hill, (Risåsberget) you can enjoy panoramic views over the city and harbor.
 To get there take either Tram 1, 2, or 6 to Prinsgatan.

 Hours: Open Tuesdays-Fridays 10am-3pm, guided tours can be pre-booked